-This week I posted our story; where we’ve been and what led us to the point of exploring biomedical treatment.
-If you did not get a chance to check it out, please click here to read.
-We started this process at the beginning of September and it has been a roller coaster.
+We started our diet/supplement program at the beginning of September and it has been a roller coaster.
 In the first couple of weeks Jake was irritable, unfocused, and his energy level was off the charts.
 And I won’t lie; he was a little annoyed that he couldn’t have many of his favorite foods anymore and that I was trying to make him eat things like lentils and force supplements down his throat.
-Oh, and then there was that spinach juice …

 It was interesting to me, however, how quickly his taste buds changed.
 Three days in and he was no longer gagging on meat as he had done in the past.
 On Day #5 of the new diet and supplement plan, Jake said his first sentence.
 In the afternoon, when his brother asked if we could bring the new stray cat inside, Jake said, “No, L. Cat pee pee in house and eat Rio” [bird].That night at dinner he said Sentence #2.
 “L. has Thomas plate.
 Jake has Cars plate.
 Daddy white bowl.
 Mama white bowl.”

 We were blown away; stringing that many words together was unheard of.
 Yep, he was surging, but the bad thing with these bursts of speech is that in the land of apraxia, regressions typically follow.
 And this time was no exception.